csisztaiarnold/lostandfound/README.md

 Up-to-date preview: https://lostandfound.idevele.com

 Basically, Lost&Found will be a service which will help people who lost (or something was stolen from them) or found something in a given area.
-It is not limited to a certain location, so it can be easily used internationally.
+It is not limited to a certain location, so it can be easily used globally.

+Let's think big for a bit: it would be also useful as a complementary assistance for airports, bus- or railway stations, taxi companies, subways, malls, stadiums, restaurants, nightclubs, theatres, spas, beaches, etc...
+Any place which has a physical lost&found service.
+The place's management could set up a notification email, and whenever an item is lost in their area, they would be alerted.

 At the moment, I'm mainly working on the backend, and the frontend is a raw afterthought.
 It will be refactored and polished once I finish most of the work in the backend.